 *Actual notice – this is where the landowner creates the condition that causes the injured party to slip and fall.
 An example of this would be an improperly paved parking lot that causes a plaintiff to trip and fall, sustaining injuries.

 *Constructive notice – this is where the landowner knew of the condition or should have known of the condition that caused the injured party to slip and fall.
-An example of this is where a snowstorm strikes and the land owner fails to properly remove the snow and ice within a reasonable time.
+An example of this is where a storm strikes and the land owner fails to properly remove the debris within a reasonable time.

 *Inquiry notice - This is where the landowner had a duty to inquire as to the condition of the premises based upon the circumstances of the case asserted by the plaintiff.

-Parking lot slip and fall cases are commonly handled by an experienced Los Angeles premises liability attorney.
-The reason for this is because many parking lots are poorly maintained, have poor lighting and signage and are ripe for injuries following rain, wind, hail and (much less commonly) snow storms.
+Parking lot slip and fall cases are commonly handled by an experienced Los Angeles attorney for premises liability suits.
+The reason for this is because many parking lots are poorly maintained, have poor lighting and signage and are ripe for injuries following rain, wind, hail and (much less commonly) snowstorms.

 Parking lots are hazardous places and equally difficult to manage and maintain.
 There are a number of conditions that landowners encounter that must be addressed on a regular basis so that their guests remain safe:

 Guests at a shopping center or an establishment are entitled to assume that the parking lot is safe and that they will not be assaulted, robbed or worse.
-Landowners have a duty to keep these areas safe from physical threats and must have adequate security in place at all times to protect the safety and welfare of their guests.
+Landowners must have these areas safe from physical threats and always have adequate security in place to protect the safety and welfare of their guests.

 An improperly lit parking lot often causes guests to sustain serious and permanent personal luxuries.
 Improperly lit premises are the biggest causes of slip and fall cases.
 It is very easy to miss a crack in the pavement or to take a misstep if you are not able to see the ground beneath your feet.

-Many parking lots do not have adequate signs that delineate where it is safe to walk and where any potential hazardous conditions exist.
+Many parking lots do not have adequate signs that delineate where it is safe to walk and where any potentially hazardous conditions exist.
 In many cases, signs become weathered, are illegible or fall down completely due to vandalism or weather conditions such as wind or rain.
-It is the responsibility of the landowner to make sure the signs are visible at all times for the safety of their guests.
+It is the responsibility of the landowner to make sure the signs are always visible for the safety of their guests.

 Weather plays a vital role in the proper management and maintenance of a parking lot.
-Snow, rain, sleet, hail and wind all affect the proper maintenance of a parking lot.
-What this means is that a landowner has a duty to shovel snow, salt the property if ice develops and to make sure the surface is not slick following rainfall or other condensation so as to avoid slip and fall accidents.
+Landowners have a duty to make sure sidewalks and surrounded areas are safe to walk on following dangerous weather conditions.
 If signs blow down because of wind or if the asphalt cracks because of the cold weather conditions (or due to heavy vehicle travel in the area), the landowner must repave the parking lot so that the surface is smooth and safe to both drive and walk on.

-Retaining the very best personal injury lawyer Los Angeles has in practice is essential if you have been a victim of a slip and fall accident premises liability.
-Parking lots have their own set of rules, regulations and laws that will require the experience of the top premises liability attorney Los Angeles knows and trusts.
-It is in your best interest to consult with and retain a Los Angeles premises liability attorney today so that your rights and remedies may be best explained to you in a fashion that is both courteous and professional.
+Retaining the very best personal injury lawyer is essential if you have been a victim of a slip and fall accident premises liability.
+Parking lots have their own set of rules, regulations and laws that will require the experience from the best law firm in LA.
+At Gutierrez Law, we’re here and ready to take your call.